eddsansome/smartflix/README.md

 - enjoy smartflix!

 TODOS:
-  - getting movies with ambigious names is a bit flaky, so need to tighten this up (some movies with spaces are ok, some aren't)
+  - ~~getting movies with ambigious names is a bit flaky, so need to tighten this up (some movies with spaces are ok, some aren't)~~
+  - ~~seems to save the movie in the db, but cannot retrieve~~
+  - added a `slug` column to handle dodgy input
   - cron jobs for tidying up the DB

   - im sure a lot of the code could be refactored to make it not as shit / tidier...
 WIP 😅